booski/slides/README.md

 * A webserver running PHP with imagemagick
 * You also probably want to protect the `admin` directory with some sort of authentication
   The application will check users against the `$_SERVER['REMOTE_USER']` variable, so any authentication that populates that field should work.
-Authentication won't be enforced until the application knows of at least one authorized user.
+Authentication won't be enforced if the list of authorized users is empty.

 ## Installation